 Kielbasa and Pierogi Sheet Pan Dinner

-If you know me AT ALL you know I love quick and easy recipes.
-I’m currently enjoying the Sheet Pan Dinner trend myself.
-Put everything on one or two pans, toss in the oven and done in under half an hour?
-Count me in!
-Not only is meal prep quick and easy but clean up is a breeze too.
-And the variations are endless, you can make just about anything a sheet pan dinner.
-This recipe for Kielbasa and Pierogi Sheet Pan Dinner uses frozen pierogis.
+This recipe for Kielbasa and Pierogi Sheet Pan Dinner uses frozen pierogis but they’re baked instead of fried!
 It’s one I’ve been making for a few years and everyone asks for it when I’m making a meal plan.
 You can’t beat the combo of pierogies and kielbasa roasted together in the oven.

 Recipes Using Frozen Pierogies